 He talks about the vision of TDK Ventures, its investment strategy, and the importance of a finance professional in a startup.

-Here are the excerpts of the interview.
+Here are the excerpts from the interview.

 TFS: You went to the US and transformed yourself into a scientist.
 What drove you to succeed?